HAIR SAMPLING PROCEDURES

 3. ChildrenŐs Hair Analyses.
 When sending children's hair samples, make sure you include the weight and height of your child.
 This is the only way it is possible to design a supplement program appropriate for a child.

 With animal hair, before cutting the hair sample, clean the area with a clean piece of cloth or rag and some rubbing alcohol.
-This is probably better than cleaning the fur with water or soap, although it is probably not too important.
-Once the sample is cut, do not wash the sample in any way, as that will usually skew the readings.
-Cut the sample as close as possible to the skin, and throw away any hair or fur that is more than about 1 to 1.5 inches long for best results.
+This is better than cleaning the fur with water or soap.
+Once the sample is cut, do not wash the sample in any way, as that can skew the readings.
+Cut the sample as close as possible to the skin, and throw away any hair or fur that is more than about 1 inch or 2 centimeters long.